Unison equity sharing agreements are currently available in these states:

 Unison is not a tax advisor and does not provide tax advice.
 We always recommend that you consult with your tax advisor for personalized advice, and we are certainly happy to speak with him or her directly.

-We believe that under current tax law, a homeowner entering into a Unison HomeOwner Agreement should not have to pay taxes on the cash we provide you.
+We believe that under current tax law, a homeowner entering into a Unison equity sharing agreement should not have to pay taxes on the cash we provide.
 Please contact us if you have further questions.

 Also, it is important to understand that, as part of the agreement, we will set something called the Maximum Authorized Debt Limit.
 This is a limit to the total amount of debt secured by your house.